 - Five Literary Mothers That I Love

 - Hyped books I have never read.. yet

 Let us talk

-Did I miss any of your favorite writers?
+Did I miss any of your favorite “new-age poets?
 Let me know what your favorite quotes are and why.
 Click here if you would like to read more quotes.